LanceHuang245/LanceHuang245.github.io/_pages/cv.md

 Internships
 ======
-* **Xiamen BitDinosaur Technology Co., Ltd.** (2025.09 - 2026.02)
+* **Xiamen BitDinosaur Technology Co., Ltd.** (2025.09 - Present)
-    *   Assist in drafting functional specifications and envision future required features
+    * Engineered a proactive risk-monitoring module in Go using complex PostgreSQL views to automatically identify and flag anomalous account and IP activities, significantly enhancing platform security
-    *   Optimized the database by refactoring tables and views to improve performance and support new features
+    * Optimized API performance by restructuring user data views, reducing API response times by over 99% (from 1,200ms to <10ms) and tangibly improving user experience
-    *   Analyzing database schemas, and planning for future feature integration (e.g. Account risk detection)
+    * Designed and implemented a suite of APIs to provide real-time data for an internal management dashboard, directly supporting strategic decision-making for the leadership team
-    *   Engineered an automated risk-monitoring feature using Go and PGSQL views to detect anomalous account and IP behavior
+    * Contributed to product development by co-authoring functional specifications and proposing key features.

 Publications
 ======